arinjoy/next-to-go/README.md

 - ✋🏽`TODO`: Migrate from `Combine` driven Publishers into `Swift`'s `Moden Concurrency Async Await` paradigm (layer by layer where feasible)
 - `Unit Testing` (about 70%) has been covered on each layer.
 (A bit more can still be added in presentation layer code, all view models are tested for now, and to some shared utils)
 - Some TODO notes left in the code deliberartely for potential improvements and SwfiftLint warns us about those to trace them
+- To achieve the **requirment 2** above, use ⏰ **hard negative tolerance** in the interactor (currently set at -90 seconds).
+This can be configured to show more old races which are past few minutes with negative countdown timer on the UI.
+Configurable option in the app logic. 🤓

 The package depdencies (import logic from one to another) are shown below: